pmservice/ai-openscale-tutorials/applications/custom-ml-engine-azure/README.md

 ## Requirements

-- python 3.5 or 3.6
+- python 3.5 or higher
 - pip
-- python libs: cfenv, Flask, watson-developer-cloud, gevent, requests, tensorflow, keras, ibmcloudenv, livereload, pillow, numpy, scikit-learn

 User also should have account on Azure Portal.